 Fortunately, the symptoms of ear infections are pretty evident and easy to spot.
 If you arrive one day from work and see your pet shaking or tilting its head, rubbing its ear against the walls, doors, or furniture, or scratching its ear, there is a high chance that the dog might have developed an ear infection.
 Once you take a look inside the ear, you might see the following things:

 • Scabs, wounds or crusts

 • A red or brown-colored discharge

 Most infections occur in the outer ear and can be easily treated at home.
-If you want to delve deeper into this subject, you can find a full list on homeremedyshop.com.
-But if the dog has trouble maintaining its balance, is walking chaotically or running in circles, the infection might have spread to other areas.
+If you want to delve deeper into this subject, you can find a complete list on homeremedyshop.com.
+But if the dog has trouble maintaining its balance, is walking chaotically, or running in circles, the infection might have spread to other areas.
 If this is the case, take the dog to a specialist as soon as possible.

-Regardless of the causes, as long as the dog is not acting unusual (read the previous paragraph), ear infections are totally treatable and not a reason for concern.
+Regardless of the causes, as long as the dog is not acting unusual (read the previous paragraph), ear infections are treatable and not a reason for concern.
 Here are a few simple remedies that you can safely use for your pet.

 • Grab a few mullein flowers and leaves, place them in a glass jar and pour olive oil over them.
 Alternatively, you can also add two cloves of freshly chopped garlic to the mixture.
 The adequate ratio is two cloves per 450-460 milliliters.

 • Leave the jar alone for three weeks.

 • Whenever your dog gets an ear infection, apply several drops of the mixture into the ear canal using a dropper.